DefaultSimon/simong_reaper-scripts/README.md

 ## 2. Contents

 ### 2.1. `Monitoring FX Bypass scripts (based on FX names containing "[BYPASSABLE]")`
-> Requires the `Shared library for common functionality in the simong_reaper-scripts repository` package (install manually through the ReaPack browser).

 This package contains the following three actions:
 - `Bypass all monitoring FX whose names contain "[BYPASSABLE]"`